 Some cases will involve a simple factual dispute whilst others will require expert evidence: whether computer evidence in an internet pornography case, psychological evidence in an allegation of childhood abuse, or straightforward forensic evidence in a stranger rape case.
 We will look to challenge the prosecution case in accordance with your instructions.

-Rod Hayler, Karen Brookes and Brian Aldred have enjoyed notable successes on behalf of clients facing serious sexual allegations in recent years.
-Rod has saved many of his clients from prison where lengthy sentences seemed inevitable.
-Karen has enjoyed a significant run of acquittals on behalf of clients falsely accused of rape or other sexual assaults.
-As one of our specialist, in-house trial advocates, Brian has secured against-the-odds acquittals in a number of difficult and tense rape cases.
+Old Bailey Solicitors have enjoyed notable successes on behalf of clients facing serious sexual allegations in recent years.
+Rod Hayler has saved many of his clients from prison where lengthy sentences seemed inevitable.
+We have also enjoyed a significant run of acquittals on behalf of clients falsely accused of rape or other sexual assaults.
+As one of our specialist, in-house trial advocates, Brian Aldred has secured against-the-odds acquittals in a number of difficult and tense rape cases.